Chart Color Schemes

 Employment

-Public administration & safety has limited presence at 4.5%, compared to the regional 7.5%.
-Employment opportunities locally appear limited based on Census data comparison.
-Over the year ending June 2025, employment increased by 0.4% while labour force grew by 0.7%, leading to a 0.3 percentage point unemployment rise.
-In contrast, Rest of NSW saw employment contract by 0.1%, labour force grow by 0.3%, and unemployment rise by 0.4 percentage points.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Taree Surrounds' employment mix suggests local growth of approximately 6.2% over five years and 13.2% over ten years, based on simple weighting extrapolation for illustrative purposes only.
+Conversely, public administration & safety has limited presence with 4.5% employment compared to the regional average of 7.5%.
+The area appears to offer limited local employment opportunities as indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, labour force increased by 0.2%, while employment declined by 0.6%, causing unemployment to rise by 0.7 percentage points.
+In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points during the same period.
+State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
+Nationally, the unemployment rate is 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Taree Surrounds' employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment